Embedded iPaaS vs Enterprise iPaaS: What's the Difference?

 A recent study in the Harvard Business Review notes that:

 As more companies address their needs for internal integrations, the iPaaS market continues its rapid expansion.
-In its 2021 Magic Quadrant for Enterprise Integration Platform as a Service, Gartner estimated that iPaaS was a $3.47 billion market in 2019, growing by 38.7% from 2019, and expected to reach over $9 billion in revenue by 2025.
+In its 2023 Magic Quadrant for Enterprise Integration Platform as a Service, Worldwide, Gartner estimated that iPaaS will be more than $6.6 billion in 2023, having grown by 40.2% year-over-year from 2019.

-Since embedded iPaaS is a relatively new category, many analysts such as Gartner are still grouping embedded iPaaS products – and their revenue – under the iPaaS category.
+Since embedded iPaaS is a relatively new category, analysts, such as Gartner, are still grouping embedded iPaaS products – and their revenue – under the iPaaS category.

 What is enterprise iPaaS?